chfrank-cgn/chfrank-cgn.github.io/ovirt-cluster.md

 For our cluster, we need several compute instances - in this case, we configure three nodes for the control plane and three more nodes as workers; for brevity, we only show the control node definitions.

-We were not using DHCP on this platform, so we're going to define node names and IP addresses in static Terrform lists, indexed by count:
+We were not using DHCP on this platform, so we're going to define node names and IP addresses in static Terraform lists, indexed by count:

 ```
 variable "vm_control" {